 Our teaching faculty is comprised of dedicated and talented teachers who are, committed, and caring educators.
 At The Montessori Academy our classrooms are led by the following head teachers.

 Miss Dawn is the owner, administrator, and coordinator of the Montessori preschool program.
-Miss Dawn taught in the classroom from 2001 – 2011.
-She now administrates and coordinates the curriculum at both the Merrillville and Valparaiso locations.
-She started the Montessori Academy in the fall of 2001 and added a new location in Valparaiso in the fall of 2010.
+She also serves as a head teacher.
+She started the Montessori Academy in the fall of 2001.
 The children have benefited from Miss Dawn’s expertise in child development and the Montessori approach.
 She holds an AMS credential in Early Childhood Education.
-She believes in the Montessori Method as it establishes a strong and nurturing relationship between the teacher and the student.
+She believes in the Montessori method as it establishes a strong and nurturing relationship between the teacher and the student.
 Each child reaches his /her own potential by mastering the skills.
 Every individual in the classroom carves his / her own path of excellence.

 Miss Barb’s educational approach is to assist the child in developing their inner potential through the art of learning, supporting knowledge with hands on materials, and growth, through their experiences in the Montessori environment.
 She holds an AMS credential in Early Childhood Education.
 She is well trained in educating children during their sensitive years.
 This is a time of great development in their lives.
 Miss Barb has been educating young children for over 17 years.
 We have been blessed to have Miss Barb with us since the fall of 2003.
 She has had experience as an assistant teacher at another facility, and has shared her expertise with us and we are privileged to have her on our staff.